invokable/laravel-boost-copilot-cli/README.md

 ## Usage

 When you run the Laravel Boost installation command within your Laravel project, you'll see a `GitHub Copilot CLI` item added to the list.

-Select it to generate `.github/mcp-config.json` for Copilot CLI.
-To generate `.github/copilot-instructions.md`, also select the boost standard `GitHub Copilot`.
+Select `GitHub Copilot CLI` for both the editor and guidelines.
+This will create `.github/mcp-config.json` and `.github/instructions/laravel-boost.instructions.md`.

+If you want to create the regular `.github/copilot-instructions.md`, select `GitHub Copilot` for the guidelines.

 ```shell
 php artisan boost:install